jajokine/Statistics-Analysis/README.md

 Finally, in the analysis, understanding the mathematics and statistics of p-value and the consequences of these in real applications.

-The project included appliation of statistical methods with three different datasets and a written report in a deadline of two weeks of time.
+The project included application of statistical methods and models with three different datasets and a written report in a deadline of two weeks of time.